-We have been keeping people, businesses, and places within Teesside safe for many years and our performance results tell us that we are successful at what we do.
+We have been in the business of keeping people, businesses and places within Teesside safe for many years and our performance results tell us that we are successful at what we do.

-What is it we do? - it's simple - we work with others to manage our risks.
-And we do this through our long-standing approach of prevention, protection, and emergency response.
+So, what is it we do?
+It's simple:

+🗸 we work with others to manage our risks.

+And we do this through our long-standing approach of prevention, protection and emergency response.